 1. Improve my handwriting.
 Nope, I did not spend one minute of 2016 working on this.
 Oh well.

 2. Develop 4 new classes.
-I did achieve this, but I haven't taught one of the classes yet.
+I did achieve this, but I have only taught three of the classes so far.
 Still going to call this a win.

 3. Submit 1 article and 4 patterns for publication.
 Yes.
 I actually submitted several class and article ideas throughout the year as part of my attempt to become more comfortable with rejection.